openshift-psap/blog-microshift-gpus/README.md

 ## Run MLPerf Inference and see the performance of real world workloads

+Microshift performed excepetionally well when compared to Nvidia published MLPerf v2.0 results for edge systems with one A30 GPU.

-MLPerf is the industry standard open-source Machine Learning (ML) Benchmark with real world workloads for Natural Languge Processing (NLP), Computer Vision (image classification, object detection & medical image segmentation), Speech, and recommendation.
+MLPerf is the industry standard open-source Machine Learning (ML) Benchmark with real world workloads for Natural Languge Processing (NLP), Computer Vision (image classification, object detection & medical image segmentation), and Speech.
 The MLPerf inference benchmark suite measures how fast the system can process input and produce results, using a trained model.
 We ran MLPerf inference for edge with 1XA30 Nvidia GPU (Intel Xeon/Ice Lake CPU), and compared our results with Nvidia's published 1XA30 GPU results (AMD Epyc CPU).

 FIX: recreate graph for Singlesteam.
 Two incorrect values.